-Kate, mother of 17-year-old Rosie, understands the challenges of parenting a teenager with a chronic condition.
+Kate, mother of 17-year-old Rosie, understands the challenges of parenting teenagers with a chronic health conditions.
 Rosie lives with Moebius syndrome.
 She juggles regular hospital stays with the usual ups and downs of adolescence.

 Kate talks about parenting a teenager with a chronic health condition